The

 with the help of botanical catalysts.
 Early hominids, as they spread

-across the old world and searched for new foods, would have sampled
+across the old world in search of new foods, would have sampled

 when they got sufficiently hungry.
 Chimpanzees, for example, out of